ZSR3004/Cell-Tracking/README.md

 1. Open the downloaded application.

 2. Run the installer by following the prompts within the installer window.
 Figure [FIGUREX] displays the first screen that initiates the installer window.
 Once completed, you should arricve at a screen that says "Finish".
-Click Finish.
+Click "Finish".

 3. Open the application (that you downloaded in the previous step) by double clicking on the icon on your desktop or by searching for the application "Cell-Tracker" in your Finder app (for Mac) or File Explorer (for Windows 10 and Windows 11).